usegalaxy-eu/branding/README.md

 ## Galaxy Europe

-- Use this anywhere we're really talking about the European Galaxy project as a collective.
+- Use this anywhere we're really talking about the European Galaxy project as a collective, e.g. posters next to your ELIXIR/de.NBI logos.
 - Do not use this when referring to specific sub-teams fo the Galaxy Project Europe.
-- E.g. posters next to your ELIXIR/deNBI logos

 Light Background                           | Dark Background
 ----------------------------------------   | ----